SaurabhKhimesra/coursera-getting-and-cleaning-the-data-project/README.md

-# coursera-getting-and-cleaning-the-data-project
+# Final Project: JHU's Getting and Cleaning the Data on Coursera
-This is thee final project for the Getting and Cleaning the Data course on Coursera.
+This is the final project for the Getting and Cleaning the Data course on Coursera.

 In this project, the data collected from the accelerometers from the Samsung Galaxy S smartphone was cleaned to prepare a tidy dataset ready for further analysis.